Foxholes of the Mind

 Politicians must understand that to commit a young Australian to war could be a sentence of pain, stress and anguish for life.
 Armed with this knowledge, would they be prepared to do the same to their child as anyone else’s?

-While the characters in Foxholes of the Mind are Vietnam veterans, we are seeing veterans from much later wars including Timor, Iraq and Afghanistan returning with the same dis-ease.
+While the characters in Foxholes of the Mind are largely Vietnam veterans, we are seeing veterans from much later wars including Timor, Iraq and Afghanistan returning with the same dis-ease.
 Are we, as a society, learning anything from the folly of our wars?
-I have introduced a new character, the voice of a younger veteran, into the script for the 2016 tour.
+For the 2016 tour I introduced a new character, the voice of a younger veteran, into the script.
+His voice is very telling.

 And one last word ... to Christy, my wonderful wife, whose persistent, unwavering belief in Foxholes was an absolute inspiration.